In Harm's Way: Plot

 Despite the new seaborne threat, Torrey nevertheless mounts the invasion of Levu-Vana, and proceeds with a full attempt to turn back the enemy force.
-Tragically, Jeremiah is killed during a nighttime PT boat action.
+Tragically, Jeremiah is killed during a nighttime PT boat action when a Japanese destroyer rams into his PT boat after the commander's death.
 The following morning has a pitched surface action off the shores of Levu-Vana, with the Americans drawing first blood and the Yamato decimating much of the U.S. force in response.
 Severely injured at the height of the battle, Torrey is rescued by his flag lieutenant, William "Mac" McConnell, and is returned to Pearl Harbor aboard a hospital ship under Maggie's devoted care.
 Expecting to be court-martialed, Torrey is instead congratulated on successfully repelling the Japanese advance and allowing his Marines to take Levu-Vana.

 Background and production

+Wendell Mayes, who wrote the script, had worked on the project when Preminger was in Europe, and then paused on it when the film was called off.
+He commenced writing it again two years later which he felt helped the script because by that stage he had forgotten the novel and could approach it more freshly.
+However Mayes called the film his least fond "out of the three pictures I've done for Otto, and this was probably because it seemed to me to be a twice-told tale."
+However he liked some things like the romance between John Wayne and Patricia Neal.

+Mayes wanted John Wayne to die at the end while the son lived but Otto Preminger felt audiences would not accept John Wayne dying.
+"I didn't much care for the Kirk Douglas character," said Mayes.
+"I thought he was sort of dragged in.
+He had a few things that were rather good, but actually that gung ho, derring-do, flying the plane after raping the girl, somehow doesn't seem part of the story to me; it seems like something else.
+I could have written a picture about the character that Douglas played.
+If we could have done more with the character, it would have been more interesting to me."

 John Wayne's low-key performance was thought to be because he was seriously ill with lung cancer when the film was made.
 Shortly after filming ended in September 1964, he was diagnosed with the disease and a month later underwent surgery to remove his entire left lung and two ribs.
 Co-star Franchot Tone was soon to also develop lung cancer, and died of the disease in September 1968.
 George Tomasini, one of the film's editors, died months before the film was released.